halfwit/Plumber/README.md

 =========

 Scripts and binaries to action on arbitrary strings, including URLs.
-This tool uses content-type, a simple binary to fetch a decent analogue of a mime type for a given link.
+This tool uses [content-type](https://github.com/halfwit/content-type), a simple binary to fetch a decent analogue of a mime type for a given link.

 ##Configuration
 ---------------

+You can copy the included configurations of PREFIX/etc/plumber, or provide your own behavior Modify PREFIX/share/plumber/edit, play, etc to meet your needs.
+This is suboptimal, and will be changed in the future (It's likely that in the future, this will lean on XDG\_DATA\_HOME)

 ##Installation
 --------------

-This script comes with several files that you will have to modify to match your system.
-These will be installed into your $XDG_DATA_HOME/plumber directory.
-It also integrates with https://github.com/halfwit/dsearch for handling both manpage entries missed plumbs.
+PREFIX=myprefix make install

 ##Examples
 ----------